May 22, 2026

 • Need cash with collateral?
 Secured loans can help

 • Need a small amount of cash quickly?
-A payday or pawn shop loan may be an option
+A payday loan or pawn shop loan may be an option

 • Have retirement savings available?
 A 401(k) loan could be an alternative